Jet Set Willy

 The game is a sequel to Manic Miner published in 1983, and the second game in the Miner Willy series.
 It spent over three months at the top of the charts and was the UK's best-selling home video game of 1984.

+The player controls Miner Willy as he tidies up his mansion after a massive party to get some sleep.
+Players navigate Willy through 60 screens of the mansion and grounds, collecting glowing items while avoiding hazards and guardians.

+The game features classical music from Beethoven, Grieg, Bach, and Mozart.
+Initially the game could not be completed due to various bugs, but fixes for these were released by Software Projects.
+Jet Set Willy included a copy protection measure in the form of a card with coloured codes, making it more difficult to duplicate.
+Various expanded versions and ports were released, as well as third-party editing tools that allowed players to design their own rooms and sprites.

 Plot

 A tired Miner Willy has to tidy up all the items left around his house after a huge party.
 With this done, his housekeeper Maria will let him go to bed.
 Willy's mansion was bought with the wealth obtained from his adventures in Manic Miner, but much of it remains unexplored and it appears to be full of strange creatures, possibly a result of the previous (missing) owner's experiments.
 Willy must explore the enormous mansion and its grounds (including a beach and a yacht) to fully tidy up the house so he can get some much-needed sleep.

 Gameplay

 Jet Set Willy is a flip-screen platform game in which the player moves the protagonist, Willy, from room to room in his mansion collecting objects.
-Unlike the screen-by-screen style of its prequel, the player can explore the mansion at will.
+Unlike the screen-by-screen style of its predecessor, the player can explore the mansion at will.
 Willy is controlled using only left, right and jump.
 He can climb stairs by walking into them (jumping through them to avoid them) and climb swinging ropes by pushing left or right depending on what direction the rope is swinging.
 The play area itself consists of 60 playable screens making up the mansion and its grounds and contains hazards (static killer objects), guardians (killer monsters which move along predetermined paths), various platforms and collectable objects.
 The collectable items glow to distinguish them from other objects in the room.

-Willy loses a life if he touches a hazard or guardian or falls too far.
+Willy loses a life if he touches a hazard, guardian or falls too far.
 He is returned to the point at which he entered the room, which may lead to a game-ending situation where Willy repeatedly falls from a height or unavoidably collides with a guardian, losing all lives in succession.